 In short, here are the steps I used to estimate card values.

 - Group the cards in a set by the players' stature: commons, minor stars, stars, etc. This is subjective, and it is similar to what the other price guides do.

 - Rate the scarcity of each card by looking at the PSA and SGC population reports.

-- Search eBay for recent auction prices for each card.
+- Search for recent sales for each card.

-- Plot each card's auction prices vs. its scarcity on a graph.
+- Plot each card's sales prices vs. its scarcity on a graph.

 - Do curve-fitting on the graph to get average card values based on scarcity.

 - Assign a value to each card, based on its scarcity.

 Here is an example graph.
 The points represent sales prices for individual cards; the lines represent averages for the group based on scarcity.
 The values in the Gallery fall on these lines.

 - The prices in the Gallery are approximate retail values for ungraded (or "raw") cards.
 For cards graded by reputable grading companies such as SGC, PSA, and BVG, retail prices will typically be a little higher.